Super Bowl halftime show: 6 questions about the Dr. Dre, Mary J. Blige, Snoop Dogg, Kendrick Lamar and Eminem spectacle

 Was everyone required only to play their biggest hits?

 Clearly!
 And as they should.
-With limited time for five acts, you have to go with what people know: Blige sparkled, literally, as she belted out “Family Affair" and “No More Drama”; Kendrick Lamar popped up amid a bunch of boxes labeled “Dre Day” to launch into “Alright"; and Eminem appeared to blow up a building with a frenetic version of “Lose Yourself.”
-But everyone joined together, back on the roof, for “Still Dre."
+With limited time for five acts, you have to go with what people know: Blige sparkled, literally, as she belted out “Family Affair” and “No More Drama”; Kendrick Lamar popped up amid a bunch of boxes labeled “Dre Day” to launch into “Alright”; and Eminem appeared to blow up a building with a frenetic version of “Lose Yourself.”
+But everyone came back together, on the roof, for “Still D.R.E.”

 Kendrick Lamar celebrated Dre Day during his performance in the #PepsiHalftime Show at the #SuperBowl pic.twitter.com/W1Zg69ugt3— The Hollywood Reporter (@THR) February 14, 2022